 Refresh - The section data will refresh.

-Remove - This section of the dashboard will be hidden.
-To view this section again, scroll to the bottom of the entire dashboard and click on the icon associated with this section.
+Remove - This widget section will be hidden and removed from the dashboard.
+To view this widget section again, scroll to the bottom of the entire dashboard and click on the icon associated with this widget.